There's a difference π€―

 I hadn't considered how taking notes in notebooks, margins, or digital documents π promotes linear thinking (this, then this).

-Linear thinking limits how often you revisit your knowledge and engage in lateral thinking or combine old with new knowledge in engaging ways (this, to this).
+Linear thinking limits how often you revisit your knowledge, engage in lateral thinking , or combine old and new knowledge in engaging ways (this, to this).

-Popularized by German sociologist and prolific researcher Niklas Luhmann, zettelkasten is about putting away the notebook in favor of index cards ποΈ, allowing you to cross-pollinate your ideas systematically.
+Popularized by German sociologist and prolific researcher Niklas Luhmann, a Zettelkasten involves putting away the notebook in favor of index cards ποΈ, which allows you to cross-pollinate your ideas systematically.

 The method involves taking three types of notes: